RegTech Insight Knowledge Hub

 The COVID-19 pandemic is disrupting all walks of life, and carries with it implications for society beyond even the obvious and immediate health impact.
 Business is being hit across the board, with many corporations sending staff home in an effort to keep them both safe and working.
 It’s clear that firms can’t rely on a…

-Upcoming Webinar: Apply innovative e-comms surveillance while ensuring control, compliance and enhanced productivity
+Recorded Webinar: How to apply innovative e-comms surveillance whilst ensuring control, compliance and enhanced productivity

-Date: 19 October 2022 Time: 10:00am ET / 3:00pm London / 4:00pm CET Duration: 50 minutes Remember the days when email was the predominant media for electronic communications within and among financial institutions?
-Fast forward to today, and email represents a declining fraction of these e-comms, many of which are hosted by modern collaborative platforms…
+Remember the days when email was the predominant media for electronic communications within and among financial institutions?
+Fast forward to today, and email represents a declining fraction of these e-comms, many of which are hosted by modern collaborative platforms such as Microsoft Teams, Webex, Slack, and Zoom, and all of which are subject to surveillance….

 Sanctions have been headline news this year.
 They are growing in number, sanctions lists are changing on a daily basis, and there can be conflict between sanctions issued by different jurisdictions – the whole calling for financial institutions to optimise sanctions screening to reduce risk and avoid potentially punitive penalties of non-compliance.
 This webinar will…